pablobernabeu/website-files/content/post/event-related-potentials-why-and-how-i-used-them/index.md

 <a href='https://www.researchgate.net/post/EEG_error_datasets_missing_channels_Its_strange_because_they_were_recorded_well_and_faulty_files_are_quite_as_heavy_as_the_good_ones_Any_ideas'><img src="https://www.researchgate.net/profile/Nikolay_Novitskiy/post/EEG_error_datasets_missing_channels_Its_strange_because_they_were_recorded_well_and_faulty_files_are_quite_as_heavy_as_the_good_ones_Any_ideas/attachment/59d6391b79197b8077996520/AS%3A400433085468672%401472482095219/image/41_64ch.png" alt="Brain Vision waveforms" width='70%'></a>

-For the Bernabeu et al. study, I used Brain Vision software, and followed the [tutorials from the well-known ERP Boot Camp](https://erpinfo.org/resources) of Steve Luck and Emily Kappenman.
-I applied the following pipeline separately for each participant:
+For Bernabeu et al. (2017), I used Brain Vision software, and followed the [tutorials from the well-known ERP Boot Camp](https://erpinfo.org/resources) of Steve Luck and Emily Kappenman.
+I applied the following pipeline for each participant:

 1. labeling channels (64 electrodes);